Zika virus: Vaccine development

 In June 2016, the FDA granted the first approval for a human clinical trial for a Zika vaccine.
 In March 2017, a DNA vaccine was approved for phase-2 clinical trials.
 This vaccine consists of a small, circular piece of DNA, known as a plasmid, that expresses the genes for the Zika virus envelope proteins.
 As the vaccine does not contain the full sequence of the virus, it cannot cause infection.
+Since 2022, this DNA vaccine sponsored by the National Institute of Allergy and Infectious Diseases has completed phase 2.

 As of April 2017, both subunit and inactivated vaccines have entered clinical trials.
+However, for epidemics that appear sporadically and unpredictably such as caused by Zika and several other arboviruses, precautionary vaccination of large populations may be prohibitively expensive, but distribution of vaccine in response to a sudden explosive epidemic may be too slow.

+Complications

+Although Zika virus is mostly known for its association with birth defects such as microcephaly, it can also cause other pregnancy issues such as fetal loss, stillbirth and preterm birth.
+Furthermore, it has also been linked to a neurological disorder called Guillain-Barré syndrome.
+This disorder results in damage to nerve cells that may cause muscle weakness and even paralysis.
+Although these symptoms last temporarily and most people fully recover, some people affected may end up with permanent damage.
+Additionally, it is known that Zika viruses can rarely cause encephalitis, meningitis, or myelitis.
+It may also rarely result in a blood disorder which can affect clotting time and cause increased bleeding.

 History

 Virus isolation in monkeys and mosquitoes, 1947

 The virus was first isolated in April 1947 from a rhesus macaque monkey placed in a cage in the Ziika Forest of Uganda, near Lake Victoria, by the scientists of the Yellow Fever Research Institute.
 A second isolation from the mosquito A. africanus followed at the same site in January 1948.
 When the monkey developed a fever, researchers isolated from its serum a "filterable transmissible agent" which was named Zika in 1948.